 Rogers was given that moniker because his victims were gay men he picked up from bars.
 They ended up dismembered in body bags with their joints disarticulated with all of the precision Rogers’ decades-long career in surgery had gained him.

-Examining the bodies of these victims were important to figuring out the motivations behind the murders, as we find out in “Mark of a Killer,” which airs on Oxygen, Sundays at 7/6
+Examining the bodies of these victims were important to figuring out the motivations behind the murders, as we find out in “Mark of a Killer,” streaming now on Oxygen.com.

 Casey Jordan, a forensic psychologist, weighs in on how one identifies a mark.